-Smoked beer can chicken has such amazing flavor.
+Beer can smoked chicken has such amazing flavor.
 Rotisserie chicken picked up on the way home is sure an easy substitute, but smoking beer can chicken on the weekend is a great way to have flavorful chicken all week for dinner prep.
 The skin is super crispy, and the meat is imparted with a smoky flavor.
 Both the white and dark meat fall off the bone as it is so tender.

 You can just smoke one beer can chicken, but as Bruce always says, if you are gonna smoke one beer can chicken, you might as well smoke 3!
 If you make 3 you will have enough smoked chicken to make a few other easy weeknight meals.
 A few of our favorite are smoked chicken soup, chicken bacon ranch pizza, and king ranch chicken casserole!

 Now check out just a few of the meals you can make with the leftover smoked beer can chicken!